guv/frost/README.md

 The main goal of the library is to provide an easy method to binary serialization of Clojure data to byte arrays and files.
 The general usage paradigm of the library is "*write once, read often*", i.e. there are no functions to modify any previously written file.

+## Project Maturity

+This library has been used in internal projects for more than a year.
+API changes are not very likely (except for additions).

 ## Install

 Add the following to your dependency vector in your project.clj: